gabbyvaillant/scheduling-algo/README.md

 ```
 The output should say that there are 1 GPU available.

-To set up the GPU usage montior, use the commands in the script titled GPU-setup.sh once on Cloudlab

-4. Run basline scheduling algorithms (FCFS, Round-Robin) on tasks
+## 4. Run basline scheduling algorithms (FCFS, Round-Robin) on ML tasks

+Use the

+5.

-5. Run reinforcement learning based scheduling algorithms on tasks
+6. Run reinforcement learning based scheduling algorithms on tasks

 Contributors: Gabrielle Vaillant, Michael Deisler, Iftekhar Alam